Individual mentoring

 Self-nominate

-If you’re not currently eligible for individual mentoring, there’s lots of other ways we can support you.
+If you’re not currently eligible for mentoring, there’s lots of other ways we can support you.
 Please explore our further resources below and have a look at our ‘About us’ page for more information.

 If you have any further questions, please explore our FAQs page or get in touch with us by email at leadingthemovement@sportengland.org